salilab/actin_tutorial/doc/analyis.md

       to visualize.
 In that case, the skip option (`-s`) along with the value of clustering threshold (`-ct`) allows one to bypass RMSD and sampling precision calculation and get the clusters and their densities, as
-      follows: `python ../scripts/Master_Sampling_Exhaustiveness_Analysis.py -n
+      follows:
-      actin -d density_custom.txt -ct 4.39 -a -s`.
+      `imp_sampcon exhaust -n actin -d density_custom.txt -ct 4.39 -a -s`.
       Note that this clustering threshold should always be worse than the sampling precision.

 \image html sampling.png width=600px